 Request

-Our form is built so that we can provide you complete customisation – for example if there is a common procedure you always No Gap, or if there is a procedure you always No Gap but only with a particular surgeon and/or only at a particular hospital, we can base different values or even options to this question based on your criteria.
+Our form is built so that we can provide you with complete customisation – for example, if there is a common procedure that you always No Gap, or if you always No Gap but only with a specific surgeon and/or only at a particular hospital, we can base different values and even warnings based on your specifications

-Example: only if Endoscopy and/or Colonoscopy is written as the procedure, we can show the option:
+Or only if Endoscopy and/or Colonoscopy is written as the procedure, we can show a N/A option under the quote sections

 CREDIT – Dr Anna Pedersen